lbrndnr/HackZurich/README.md

-# A simple yet powerful tool to create semantic time-feed networks
+# caltag: a simple yet powerful tool to create semantic time-feed networks

 Time is money and while money may be abundant, time will always be a limited commodity.